albatrossflavour/puppet_os_patching/README.md

 * "patched" (or the legacy value `true`)
   * Reboot the node if patches have been applied
 * "smart"
-  * Use the OS supplied tools (e.g. `needs_restarting` on RHEL, or a pending reboot check on Windows) to determine if a reboot is required, if it is reboot, otherwise do not.
+  * Use the OS supplied tools (e.g. `needs_restarting` on RHEL, or a pending reboot check on Windows) to determine if a reboot is required, if it is, then reboot the machine, otherwise do not.

 The default value is "never".

 These parameters set the default action for all nodes during the run of the task.
-It is possible to override the behaviour on a node by using...
+It is possible to override the behavior on a node by using...

 #### The `reboot_override` fact